-Below your document, you’ll need to enter some of the basic details about your release: The dateline, media contact, phone number, etc. These are small, but essential tidbits, as they’re needed for the standard press release format. eReleases ensures you don’t miss them by requiring these fields be populated.
+Below your document, you’ll need to enter some of the basic details about your release, such as the dateline, media contact, phone number, etc. These are small but essential tidbits, as they’re needed for the standard press release format. eReleases ensures you don’t miss them by requiring these fields be populated.
 For more about these details, check out our guide to Press Release Formatting.

-Finally, you can upload up to 2 images (with captions) at no extra charge.
-Images will appear on your release when it’s published on PRNewswire.
+Finally, you can upload up to two images (with captions) at no extra charge.
+Images will appear on your release when it’s published on PRNewswire, one of eReleases syndication partners.
 For all other websites, however, they’ll appear as a link, unless you select the “Photo Embed” option for an extra charge.

 4. Finalize Your Order

 Before you submit your order, eReleases will offer a few more add-ons: Photo Embed ($150), which displays photos within your body text, and YouTube Embed ($200), which adds a YouTube video to your article.
 Remember, you can always link to photos and videos in your body text, so you don’t necessarily have to upgrade in order to share them.
 If your goal is to get a lot of views on your YouTube video, however, or to share a product photo, you should consider these upgrades.